Unusual exchange couplings and intermediate temperature Weyl state in Co3Sn2S2

-To understand the observed SWs and quantitatively determine the magnetic interactions of the FM ground state in Co$_{3}$Sn$_{2}$S$_{2}$, we have fitted the dispersion and intensity of the SW at 10 K along three high-symmetry directions near different magnetic zones using the SpinW package \cite{Toth2015} for the following spin Hamiltonian: where {\bf S}$_i$ is a spin operator, $J_{ij}$ is an exchange coupling between spins, and $A_{i}^{\alpha \beta}$ is a $3\times3$ matrix representing the single-ion anisotropy.
-The $J_{ij}$ bonds are illustrated in Fig. 3 (e).
-We have considered in-plane exchange couplings NN $J_{1}$, next NN (NNN) $J_{2}$, third-neighbor $J_{3}$, inequivalent third-neighbor ``across-hexagon" $J_{d}$ in the kagome lattice, as well as out-of-plane exchange couplings $Jc_{1}$, $Jc_{2}$ and $Jc_{3}$ in the fits.
-Extensive effort has been made to consider all the following possible models for example: 1). a dominant $Jc_{1}$, $Jc_{2}$ and/or $Jc_{3}$ model; 2). a dominant NN $J_{1}$ model; 3). a dominant NNN $J_{2}$ model; 4). competing FM and FM exchange couplings; 5). a dominant third-neighbor $J_{d}$ or $J_{3}$ model.
-Attempts to use models 1-4) are bound to fail to reproduce the very different slopes of the SW dispersions along [H H 0] and [$-$H H 0].
-Only the model 5) with dominant FM ``across-hexagon" $J_{d}$ leads to good fits to experimental SW dispersions as shown in Fig. 3(b).
-The optimized magnetic exchange couplings are summarized in Table I, which includes the strongest FM $J_{d}$, FM $Jc_{1}$ and very weak AFM $J_{2}$.
+To quantitatively determine the magnetic interactions of the FM ground state in Co$_{3}$Sn$_{2}$S$_{2}$, we have fitted the experimental dispersions and intensities of the SW at 10 K using the SpinW package \cite{Toth2015} for the following spin Hamiltonian: where {\bf S}$_i$ is a spin operator, $J_{ij}$ is an exchange coupling between spins, and $A_{i}^{\alpha \beta}$ is a $3\times3$ matrix representing the single-ion anisotropy.
+The $J_{ij}$ bonds are illustrated in Fig.~\ref{fig:SpinWaves}(e).
+We have considered in-plane exchange couplings NN $J_{1}$, next NN (NNN) $J_{2}$, third-neighbor $J_{3}$, inequivalent third-neighbor ``across-hexagon" $J_{d}$ in the kagome lattice, as well as out-of-plane exchange couplings $J_{c1}$, $J_{c2}$ and $J_{c3}$ for both FM and AFM signs in the fits.
+Extensive effort has been made to consider all the possible models (see the details in the SM).
+Only the model with dominant FM ``across-hexagon" $J_{d}$ leads to good fits to experimental SW dispersions as shown in Fig.~\ref{fig:SpinWaves}(a).
+Although we do not consider the SW damping, the intensities of the simulated SW spectra $S(Q,E)$ shown in Fig.~\ref{fig:SpinWaves}(b) are consistent with the experimental results.
+The optimized magnetic exchange couplings are summarized in Table I, which includes the strongest FM $J_{d}$, FM $J_{c1}$, FM $J_{c2}$ and very weak AFM $J_{2}$.
+Attempts to use other models fail to reproduce the very different slopes $dE/dQ$ of the in-plane SW dispersions.
+Note that the strengths of the third-neighbor $SJ_{3}$ and $SJ_{d}$ are very different and the $J_{1}$ and $J_{3}$ are negligible.
+The AFM NNN $J_{2}$ exchange is weak but serves to provide frustration with a long-range dominant FM coupling over the diagonal of the kagome hexagons.
+The single-ion anisotropy term $SA_{i}$ contributes to the emergence of the spin gap.